penchdu/toy_compiler/README.md

 ```

-An executable file named "a" will be produced in current location.
+An executable file named "**a**" will be produced in current location.
 It can run on Linux‑x86‑64 and print the return int-value of the program.

 ---